rackner/kubernetes-faster/starter-applications/README.md

 ## Knative

 Knative is an implementation of the Serverless pattern on Kubernetes.
-It allows for no touch scaling up and down (to zero) for a container workload that depends on an event based model.
+It allows for no touch scaling up and down (to zero) for container workloads based on an events based model, similar to AWS Lambda.
 Knative works with Istio as its backbone.

 ## Anchore Engine